Interest rate strategy 1

 The optimal utilization rate creates the kink in the interest rate curve.
 The higher the optimal rate, the more it encourages users to borrow up to that point by providing relatively affordable rates.
 The lower the optimal rate, the more it discourages users from borrowing more than that point.

-Typically, before the utilization rate reaches the optimal utilization rate, the interest rates stay low, so that users will be financially incentivized to utilize the liquidity more.
-On the other hand, beyond the optimal utilization rate, the interest rates stay high, so that users will be incentiveized to utilize less liquidity.
+Typically, before the utilization rate reaches the optimal utilization rate, the interest rates stay low, so that users will be financially incentivized to borrow more.
+On the other hand, beyond the optimal utilization rate, the interest rates stay high, so that users will be disincentivized to borrow.

 Base interest rate

 The base interest rate is the interest rate at utilization rate = 0.
-If a protocol decides that an asset is popular enough to be borrowed at a higher base interest rate, it will give a higher base interest rate.
+If a protocol decides that an asset is popular, it will give a higher base interest rate.
 However, in other cases, it will stay at 0.

 Variable rate slope 1